Update: This post was updated on October 8, 2021 due to new archiving limits

 What is unlimited archiving?

-Unlimited archiving in Microsoft 365 is a feature available for mailboxes using Exchange Online Plan 2 or Exchange Online Plan 1 with an Exchange Online Archiving add-on license.
+While those numbers are far from being “unlimited” it is a large quota for a single user.
+The second limit probably acts as a way to prevent the use of journaling and auto-forwarding since archiving is intended just for that user.
+If a mailbox is getting near the max archive limit, you will need to either clear some of its contents or use a third-party archiving solution.
+Auto-expanding archiving is available for mailboxes using Exchange Online Plan 2 or Exchange Online Plan 1 with an Exchange Online Archiving add-on license.
 It needs to be enabled, just like standard archive mailboxes.
-While this option gives users the auto-expanding archive feature, it doesn’t mean that they should stop cleaning up their mailboxes.
-Unlimited storage sounds fun until a user needs to find a specific email.
+While this option gives users archives with a generous size limit, it doesn’t mean that they should stop cleaning up their mailboxes.
+Storage of 1.5 TB sounds fun until a user needs to find a specific email.

 How to check mailbox size in Microsoft 365